 Volunteers have been fixing everything from holes in sweaters to vacuums that have given up the ghost.
 They’re able to look at electricals, textiles, electronics, IT and software, plumbing and mechanical goods, among other things.

-“We’ve all got things languishing in the back of the cupboard or lying in the garage that need a repair, but sometimes it can be tricky to find someone to fix them and it can be costly, too,” said Roe Baker from CAfS, who’s organising the events as part of the Alston Moor Greenprint.
+“We’ve all got things languishing in the back of the cupboard or lying in the garage that need a repair, but sometimes it can be tricky to find someone to fix them and it can be costly, too,” said Roe Baker, the Alston Moor Greenprint manager at CAfS, who’s organising the events.

 “That’s why repair cafés are becoming so popular around the country, as well as here in Cumbria.
 They’re such a fantastic way to keep things from being thrown out when they have a lot of life left in them.”

-We’re very grateful to all the volunteers who’ve come forward to help, and we’d still love to hear from you if you’ve got the skills to fix things, as we’re building up a pool of volunteers.
-The Repair Café is also about passing on skills, and the Alston one will have a craft station where attendees can make their own draught excluder, thanks to a helping hand from crafty volunteers and using donated fabric.
-They could well come in handy during any summer storms that come along, as well as getting ready for winter.
+We’re very grateful to all the volunteers who’ve come forward to help, and we’d still love to hear from anyone who’s got the skills to fix things, as we’re building up a pool of volunteers.

 From the Repair Cafe on Sat 7 July 2018…

 “Really pleased to have this opportunity”

 “Great service!
 Good to know that it can’t be repaired, and good care!”